dsmiller95/dsmiller95.github.io/content/2022-08-11-Save-System/index.md

 ### Prefab Instancing

 We've outlined the basics of how scoping slices our scene up into manageable chunks.
 This is most important part, but there are some details left.
 How exactly will we know what prefab to instantiate?
 We can use scriptable objects!
-By creating a special scriptable object which only holds an ID, and associating it with any prefab we will want to be saved.
+We create a special scriptable object which only holds an ID, and associate instances of this with any prefab we want to be saved.
 When saving the prefab instance we can simply save the ID of that prefab, and to rehydrate we will look up the prefab asset by its ID before instantiating.

 ### Individual Save Components